Theory, R functions & Examples

 (c) Move the centres of axes to this centroid.

-Fig. 1 (from Legendre & Legendre 1998) illustrates this algorithm on a very simple case with only two species (descriptors) and five samples.
-Fig. 2 illustrates the same logic on the data cloud in three-dimensional space (three species/descriptors).
+Figure 1 (from Legendre & Legendre 1998) illustrates this algorithm on a very simple case with only two species (descriptors) and five samples.
+Figure 2 illustrates the same logic on the data cloud in three-dimensional space (three species/descriptors).

 When considering ecological data, PCA has three main applications: